tracel-ai/burn/CONTRIBUTING.md

 - `examples` to check the examples compile

 If no `environment` value has been passed, run all checks except examples.
+If you have an error related to `torch` installation, see [Burn Torch Backend Installation](./crates/burn-tch/README.md#Installation)

 ## Continuous Deployment